-A series of webinars is being offered in 2019 – 2020 to provide information and resources on universal design and disability to colleges and universities.
-Webinars will be recorded and made available on this web page.
-The webinar schedule is:
+A series of webinars was offered in 2019 – 2020 to provide information and resources on universal design and disability to colleges and universities.
+Webinars were recorded and made available on this web page.

-Unleashing Possibility in Higher Education – April 30, 2020
+View Unleashing Possibility in Higher Education – April 30, 2020 here

 View Taking the Leap: Design and Development of Problem-Based Online Learning – March 5, 2020 here